Immanuel-M/Grade-Calculator-LC3/README.md

 Please note that this program will display an error message if incorrect information is typed in.
 ## Setup
+Please follow these steps:
-* To run LC-3, pleas download the executable and install on your local C drive
+* To run LC-3, please download the executable and install on your local C drive
 * After installation, Open the text editor, and save the code as an ".asm" file (be sure to set a file path for saving)
 * Next open the simulator (located at install location) and load the ".obj" file